canselcik/libremarkable/README.md

 ## PartialUpdatePoC
 Contains the proof of concept for directly interacting with the eink display driver to perform partial updates.
-The key finding here is the following magic values:
+The key finding here is the following magic values and their usage in conjunction with the dumped `mxcfb_update_data` structure.
+Simply update the framebuffer and then call `ioctl` on the `/dev/fb0` FD with `REMARKABLE_PREFIX | MXCFB_SEND_UPDATE` and the redraw region set `data.update_region`.

 ```c
 #define REMARKABLE_PREFIX                       0x40480000